nlpsuge/gnome-shell-extension-another-window-session-manager/README.md

 Note that I've marked `backups` as a reserved word, so you can't use it as a session name when saving a session.
 But you do have the freedom to manually create a file named `backups` in `~/.config/another-window-session-manager/sessions`.
 But this extension will only backup the session file that you are clicking the save button and you will receive an error log in the `journalctl` and an error notification every time you save an existing session.

 # TODO
+1. - Close open windows
+     - [ ] Close all windows on the current workspace.
+Who needs this feature?
+Hand up.🙋
 1. - Save open windows
      - [x] Save open windows
-3. - Restore saved open windows
+1. - Restore saved open windows
       - [x] Restore saved open windows
       - [x] Move to belonging workspace automatically
       - [x] Restore window size and position ([issue 17](https://github.com/nlpsuge/gnome-shell-extension-another-window-session-manager/issues/17))
       - [x] Restore window workspace, size and position of applications launched via a command line and don't have a recognizable `.desktop` file by `Shell.AppSystem.get_default().get_running()`.
       - [x] Support multi-monitor ([issue 21](https://github.com/nlpsuge/gnome-shell-extension-another-window-session-manager/issues/21))
-4. - Saved open windows list
+1. - Saved open windows list
       - [x] Save open windows button
       - [x] Restore button
       - [ ] Rename button (double click text to rename?)
       - [x] Move button
       - [x] Delete button
-5. - [x] Move windows according to a saved session.
+1. - [x] Move windows according to a saved session.
-6. - [ ] Settings
+1. - [ ] Settings
       - [x] Debugging mode
       - [ ] whitelist using for closing application with multiple windows
-7. - [x] Support restoring a saved session at startup ([issue 9](https://github.com/nlpsuge/gnome-shell-extension-another-window-session-manager/issues/9))
+1. - [x] Support restoring a saved session at startup ([issue 9](https://github.com/nlpsuge/gnome-shell-extension-another-window-session-manager/issues/9))
-8. - [ ] Support saving and closing windows when Log Out, Power off, Reboot ([issue 9](https://github.com/nlpsuge/gnome-shell-extension-another-window-session-manager/issues/9))
+1. - [ ] Support saving and closing windows when Log Out, Power off, Reboot ([issue 9](https://github.com/nlpsuge/gnome-shell-extension-another-window-session-manager/issues/9))
-9. - [ ] All TODO tags in the projects
+1. - [ ] All TODO tags in the projects
-10.- [ ] Translation?
+1. - [ ] Translation?